cmoyamoradas/acme-flight/README.md

 Look at the `<plugins>` section in the `pom.xml` file to see how the Spring Boot Maven plugin has been configured, first, to specify the main class and, second, to add `spring-boot:repackage` as part of the `package` phase of the Maven lifecyle.

-The reason to do that is because we need to include a `manifest` file in the jar.

-The manifest file will contain, apart from the reference to the main class, some `add-opens` arguments that we need to pass to the JVM.
+In case you're working with JDK 11+, the manifest file needs to contain, apart from the reference to the main class, some `add-opens` arguments that we need to pass to the JVM.
 If you want to run the application with the Spring Boot Maven plugin (spring-boot:run), you'll have to add the same --add-opens as JVM arguments

 ---